Get 650 miles free Supercharging

 Supercharger vs home charging

-The best strategy for most UK Tesla owners is to charge at home overnight for daily driving and use Superchargers only on longer journeys.
+The best strategy for most UK Tesla owners is to charge at home overnight on an EV tariff for daily driving and use Superchargers only on longer journeys — ideally during off-peak hours with a membership.

-Peak hours (4–8pm on weekdays) often carry higher prices at busy sites.
-Charging earlier in the day or later in the evening can save money.
-The Tesla app will route you to the most cost-efficient Supercharger en route automatically when you use trip planning.
+The Tesla app shows real-time pricing at every site before you navigate there.
+It will route you to the most cost-efficient Supercharger en route automatically when you use trip planning.

 Is Supercharging free with a referral code?